Cephea cephea: Ecology

 This species of jellyfish is known to live in the Pelagic zone of the ocean in the Indo-West Pacific, Eastern Atlantic and the Red Sea.
 They live and thrive in cold water and can be found as deep as over 3,000 feet below the surface.
 The species is bioluminescent.
 During the day it tends to remain in deeper waters, migrating to surface waters at night.
 Its prey mainly consists of algae, shrimp, plankton, invertebrate eggs and invertebrate larvae.
 The most common known predators of the species are sea turtles.

 Reproduction

 The reproduction cycle is similar to many other jellyfish.
 Adults release sperm or egg into the water; fertilized eggs form planula larvae.
 The planula then attaches itself to a rock or similar structure that allows it to grow into a polyp.
-Asexual reproduction then occurs meaning the polyp essentially clones itself and develop into another stage called the ephyra.
+Asexual reproduction then occurs meaning the polyp essentially clones itself and develops into another stage called the ephyra.
 The last process is the growth and development into an adult medusa jellyfish.
 Water temperature and food supply influence the efficiency of the asexual reproduction phase.